-This policy meets the requirements of the GDPR and the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+This policy meets the requirements of the UK General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018 (DPA 2018).

+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.
 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.